christianrowlands/network-survey-messaging/README.md

 construct a protobuf object and use the Protobuf `JsonFormat.Printer` to convert a protobuf object to JSON.
 Therefore, proto definitions matching the JSON messages are provided as a convenient way to generate the JSON message strings.

+In other words, the protobuf files and gRPC SDKs are provided as convenience libraries only and are not an official part of the Network Survey Messaging API.
+The API is instead only the JSON message schema and channel/topic names for the messages.

 As a result, if a gRPC setup is of interest to a user of these messages, then the generated library can be employed to send the protobuf messages over gRPC.
 The build produces a Java library with all of the messages for use by the client and server software respectively.